-Abduction by a third person
+Abduction by a third person: recommendations and questions

-When you receive a call concerning an abduction by a third person, it is of crucial importance that you try to get as much information as possible about the abductor (apart from the information regarding the child, for which you can refer to the questions sample of page 24).
+When you receive a call concerning an abduction by a third person, it is of crucial importance that you try to get as much information as possible about the abductor (apart from the information regarding the child, for which you can refer to the questions sample of page 16).
 Please consider that every case of criminal abduction has to be handled by the police, who take the lead in the investigation process.